peterhinch/micropython-font-to-py/DRIVERS.md

 Bit reversal provides for the case where the bit order of each byte is reversed i.e. a byte comprising bits [b7b6b5b4b3b2b1b0] becomes [b0b1b2b3b4b5b6b7].

+### Line Mapping

+There is also an alternative representation of storing characters, that can be generated using `font_to_py.py`'s `-L` flag (for **L**ine mapping).
+Instead of storing one high/low bit per pixel in the character space, it stores the lines that make up the character.
+Lines within a character will either be horizontally or vertically mapped, depending upon which mapping generates fewer draw calls.

+This directional flag is stored in the first byte of a character, with `1` meaning horizontal and `0` meaning vertical.
+The second byte stores the width of the character in pixels, with all subsequent bytes storing the line data.

+#### Horizontal Line Mapping

+For horizontally mapped line data, the format returned by `get_char` is as follows:
+For each row in the character with pixel data, the first byte specifies how many lines are in the row, and the second byte specifies the `y` coordinate of each of the lines (with (0,0) being the top-left).
+Each line in the row then follows as a pair of bytes, where the first byte is the starting `x` coordinate and the second byte is the length of the line (in pixels).
+Once `num_lines * 2` bytes have been exhausted, the next row starts.

+Subsequent rows usually follow the same format, however, there is one exception: when the next row has the same data as the previous row.
+(Except of course for the `y` coordinate, which should be incremented by `1`.)
+This is specified by a single `0` byte.
+There can be multiple `0` bytes one after another, and that means to use the most recent line data available, incrementing `y` by `1` for each `0` byte encountered.

+A sample drawing implementation can be found [here](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer.py#L139-L159).

+#### Vertical Line Mapping

+For vertically mapped line data, the format returned by `get_char` is similar:
+For each column in the character with pixel data, the first byte specifies how many lines are in the column, and the second byte specifies the `x` coordinate of each of the lines (again with (0,0) being the top-left).
+Each line in the column then follows as a pair of bytes, where the first byte is the starting `y` coordinate and the second byte is the length of the line (in pixels).
+Once `num_lines * 2` bytes have been exhausted, the next column starts.

+Subsequent columns usually follow the same format, however, again there is one
+exception: when the next column has the same data as the previous column.
+(Except of course for the `x` coordinate, which should be incremented by `1`.)
+Likewise this is specified by a single `0` byte, and there can be multiple `0` bytes one after another, incrementing `x` by `1` for each `0` byte encountered.

+A sample drawing implementation can be found [here](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer.py#L161-L181).

 # Specification and Project Notes